 One-Legged Costume (1974)

 This was a Bill Whitten creation – a super low-waisted studded one-legged sarong look.
 The outfit, worn with thigh-high boots had one matching fingerless glove.
-Sometimes worn with a matching wrap-around top or a breast- plate.
+It was sometimes worn with a matching wrap-around top or a breast- plate.
 Whitten also created James Williamson’s Dracula jumpsuit.
 This was for the autumn 1973 tour, probably worn for the first time at Max’s on July 30.

 Iggy: “He (Whitten) reimagined me as a giant praying insect or dragonfly or something, and James as some sort of vampire.
 We started looking like we had wandered in from a junkie sci-fi movie.”
 Very William Burroughs I venture.
 “More Kenneth Anger,” corrects Iggy.